Causes

 Proctitis is a clinical syndrome and diagnosis is made where there are suggestive features on history and examination.

-Proctoscopy may be a useful adjunct to the clinical examination and may show mucosal inflammation and discharge.
+Proctoscopy may be a useful adjunct to the clinical examination for signs of show mucosal inflammation and discharge.

-Proctoscopy should not be performed when examination is uncomfortable due to the presence of tender ulcers.
+Proctoscopy should not be performed when there is significant pain or the present of anal ulcers. .

 Laboratory testing is always required to determine the infective agent.